dharam-dot/my.passion.md/Qemu_machine.md

 <p> qemu-system-aarch64 -m 2048 -cpu cortex-a57 -smp 2 -M virt -bios QEMU_EFI.fd -nographic -drive if=none,file=ubuntu16.04-arm64.img,id=hd0 -device virtio-blk-device,drive=hd0 </p>

 ## What problem did I face?

+  I faced gcc package installation problem.

 ## What did you understand about that?

+   I understand that for gcc package instalation no reqirement for internet.

 ## How did i solve it?

+ With the help of these commands i solved the gcc instalation problem.

+ apt-get -f install
+ apt install gcc

 **Source Link  ===>**https://www.programmersought.com/article/81835534690/